tris460/tris460/README.md

 Website for Pro Wrestling Show (in progress): https://prowrestlingshow.com/ <br>
 Landing page for the Arduino day: https://arduinodayags.com/ <br>
-An app similar to uber: https://quick-trips.herokuapp.com/ <br>
 Creation of a bot that collect information for any web page (in progress). <br>
-Mi personal portfolio (in progress): https://tris460.github.io/BeatrizMartinez/
+Mi personal portfolio (in progress): [https://tris460.github.io/BeatrizMartinez/](https://tris460.github.io/BeatrizMartinez/)

 -------------

 ## About me 👩

 ✔️ Realization of my professional practices in USA. <br>
-✔️ Currently working for Beelan. <br>
+✔️ Currently working for E-complace. <br>
 ✔️ Winner of Seeds for the Future 2021 by Huawei. <br>
 ✔️ Contestant of OMM 2018 & TOMATE 2019.